 At 35L it’s a perfect weekender bag or ideal for a light packer.
 I like to keep it at this size for a trip of 7 days or less.
 For a longer backpacking trip, or digital nomading, or a long holiday, I would expand it to 45 liters.
 So long as you don’t overstuff it, you should be okay.

 I must confess that I’m normally not that into getting official accessories with a backpack.
-Usually these are just overpriced items designed to ‘upsell’ you after you’ve added the backpack to your shopping cart.
+Usually, these are just overpriced items designed to ‘upsell’ you after you’ve added the backpack to your shopping cart.
 Why not just get some cheap packing cubes on Amazon, right?

 In this case, though, I highly recommend getting the Peak Design accessories.

 They truly let you get the most out of this backpack and use it as one integrated system.
 The toiletry bag, electronics pouch, and packing cubes are all just as thoughtfully designed and fit the backpack exactly.

 Packing cubes: these are the nicest packing cubes I’ve used.
 Not too rigid.
 You can either use them as one big cube or divide the space into two.
 A mesh shows you what’s inside.

 Toiletry bag: lots of little storage spaces, plus a pouch that closes by itself using hidden magnets.
 Awesome for keeping small stuff like Q-tips (cotton buds) or contact lenses.
 The toiletry bag fits exactly in the backpack’s front compartment.

 Electronics pouch: again, loads of little storage spaces for cables, SD cards, etc. Amazing if you’re a digital nomad or bring many electronics like me.